andreabonvini/Notes/ComputerSecurity/ComputerSecurity.md

 - ***Metamorphism***

 	create different "versions" of code that look different but have the same semantics (i.e., do the same)

+- ***What is, in general, the goal of a DoS attack?
+What are the differences between a DoS attack and a distributed DDoS attack?
+Is, given enough resources, a DDoS attack always feasible?
+Why?***

+	A DoS attack is an attempt to overload an online service (website) with traffic.
+The goal is to disrupt the website or network in order to stop legitimate users from accessing the service.

+	The DoS attack is usually launched from a single machine, as opposed to a DDoS attack which is launched from multiple machines.

+	DDoS is generally always feasible, given enough resources (i.e., the attacker can just rent a botnet for a few hours).

+	Per gli attacchi Dos: `UDP->BRUTTO, TCP->BELLO`

+	`*Move the protocol to TCP instead of UDP as a transport protocol.
+Due to the three-way handshake, TCP is immune to the amplification issue.*`

+- ***What is an antivirus?
+Which are the strategies through which it detects malware?
+State their names and give a brief explanation of how they work.***

+	Antivirus software is a program or set of programs that are designed to prevent, search for, detect, and remove software viruses, and other malicious software like worms, trojans, adware, and more.

+	Strategies:

+	- *Ex-Post* workflow
+		- suspicious executable reported by "someone"

+		- automatically analyzed

+		- manually analyzed

+		- antivirus signature developed
+	- *Static Analysis*
+		- Parse the executable code
+		- PROs and CONs
+			- +Code coverage, dormant code
+			- -Obfuscation(metamorphism, encryption,packing)

+	- * *Dynamic Analysis*

+		- Observe the runtime behavior of the executable
+		- PROs and CONs
+			- -Code coverage, dormant code
+			- +Obfuscation(metamorphism, encryption,packing)

+- ***What are the techniques used by malware to evade detection?
+State their names and give a brief explanation of how they work.***

+	Metamorphism and Polymorphism.

+- ***Consider mobile malware developed for the Android platform.
+Can an antivirus for Android be as effective as an antivirus developed for a legacy operating system (e.g., Windows, or Linux) in the task of detecting a malware already running in the system?
+Why?***

+	No, because Mobile security model (single user, multi app) is different from traditional security models (multi user).
+In the Mobile security model AVs are apps.
+Apps cannot interfere with each other.

+	How can AVs check for malicious apps if they cannot access the entire system?

+	- run check upon installation
+	- list of package names of malicious apps

+	- list of MD5s of malicious apps
+	- limit scan to the SD card (world readable)

 ### Format strings